-SDSI 1.1 [26] (the version of SDSI before merging with SPKI) gives pseudo-code of a nondeterministic algorithm for resolving a name string into a principal given a set of 4-tuples.
+SDSI 1.1 [30] (the version of SDSI before merging with SPKI) gives pseudocode of a nondeterministic algorithm for resolving a name string into a principal given a set of 4-tuples.
 Like the set-theoretic semantics, this algorithmic semantics defines a mapping from name strings to sets of principals.
-This semantics was used as the reference semantic in the logics by Abadi [1] and by Halpern and van der Meyden [8].
-Li [16] showed that this semantics is equivalent to the string rewriting semantics when mapping name strings to principals.
-Li [16] gave another LP-based semantics for SDSI; the logic program there uses lists and is not Datalog; furthermore, it is not as natural as the LP semantics in Definition 3, and is not as easy to extend to FOL.
+This semantics was used as the reference semantic in the logics by Abadi [1] and by Halpern and van der Meyden [11].

+Li [20] showed that the algorithmic semantics in [30] is equivalent to the string rewriting semantics for queries about the mapping from name strings to principals.
+Li [20] also gave another LP-based semantics for SDSI, which translates a set of SDSI 4-tuples into a logic program.
+The logic program in [20] uses list constructs used in Prolog.
+It answers only queries about the mapping from name strings to principals.
+Furthermore, it is not as natural as the LP semantics in Definition 3, and is not as easy to extend to FOL.